BrianMitchL/gift-exchange/README.md

 ### `calculate`

-`calculate` returns a Promise that resolves with a new array of people or rejects with a `DerangementError`.
+This returns a Promise that resolves with a new array of people or rejects with a `DerangementError`.
 This error is thrown if the matching algorithm fails to find a valid match after 1 second, indicating that an impossible combination of people and exclusions was provided.